Seismology: Beginnings of modern science

 In the 17th century, Athanasius Kircher argued that earthquakes were caused by the movement of fire within a system of channels inside the Earth.
 Martin Lister (1638–1712) and Nicolas Lemery (1645–1715) proposed that earthquakes were caused by chemical explosions within the Earth.

 The Lisbon earthquake of 1755, coinciding with the general flowering of science in Europe, set in motion intensified scientific attempts to understand the behaviour and causation of earthquakes.
 The earliest responses include work by John Bevis (1757) and John Michell (1761).
 Michell determined that earthquakes originate within the Earth and were waves of movement caused by "shifting masses of rock miles below the surface".

 In response to a series of earthquakes near Comrie in Scotland in 1839, a committee was formed in the United Kingdom in order to produce better detection methods for earthquakes.
 The outcome of this was the production of one of the first modern seismometers by James David Forbes, first presented in a report by David Milne-Home in 1842.
 This seismometer was an inverted pendulum, which recorded the measurements of seismic activity through the use of a pencil placed on paper above the pendulum.
 The designs provided did not prove effective, according to Milne's reports.

 From 1857, Robert Mallet laid the foundation of modern instrumental seismology and carried out seismological experiments using explosives.
 He is also responsible for coining the word "seismology."
 He is widely considered to be the "Father of Seismology".

 In 1889 Ernst von Rebeur-Paschwitz recorded the first teleseismic earthquake signal (an earthquake in Japan recorded at Pottsdam Germany).

+In 1894 Fusakichi Omori demonstrated that the frequency of earthquake aftershocks decays following a mainshock, based on his analysis of the 1889 Kumamoto, 1891 Mino–Owari and the 1893 Kagoshima earthquakes.

 In 1897, Emil Wiechert's theoretical calculations led him to conclude that the Earth's interior consists of a mantle of silicates, surrounding a core of iron.